tangowithcode/tango_with_django_2/manuscript/chapter18-ajax.md

 Note that we reuse the existing template tags template, `categories.html` -- so we don't need to define a new template here.
 We do however need to make sure our template variable `categories` is specified correctly -- hence the name for the key in the context dictionary.

-The implemented `get()` view retrieves the user's input from the `suggestion` variable as part of the `GET` request, and then calls `get_category_list()`, passing this string to the `starts_with` parameter.
+The implemented `get()` view retrieves the user's input from the `suggestion` variable as part of the `GET` request (with a sanity check to see if it is supplied!), and then calls `get_category_list()`, passing this string to the `starts_with` parameter.
 We set `max_results` to `8` as per our specification.
 If no results are returned, we default to displaying all categories, sorted by the number of likes received in descending order.

 Of course, no view is of any use without a URL mapping for accessibility!
 We'll add a further mapping to Rango's `urls.py` `urlpatterns` list.